 External (BITS) timing input reference and BITS output interfaces should be standard on SONET fiber optic transport equipment.
 Equipment should have both an external and line-timed means of recovering clock.
 BITS input and output are supported on some packet equipment.

 Equipment should have the capability of using SSM.
 SONET equipment with SSM capability should use SSM to reconfigure the reference timing source.
-For SONET rings, if primary sync direction signal is lost, SSM will allow automatic reconfiguration to the secondary sync signal direction on the opposite ring rotation.
+For SONET rings, if the primary sync direction signal is lost, SSM will allow automatic reconfiguration to the secondary sync signal direction on the opposite ring rotation.

 Equipment should use Generation 1, Generation 2 SSM, or equivalent ITU-based SSM systems (see Tables 2 and 3).